Kavya1-2-3/M2_Thermal-monitoring-system/1_Requirements/readme.md

 **Strength:**

-- Temperature modification can be done easily.
+- Heat modification can be done easily.
 - Cost effective.
 - Heat generation is fast.